 2.1 Background

-This section includes a series of recommendations on Compensation.
-Additional supporting information on recommendations can be found in Appendix 2, as well as a list of additional recommendations prioritized but not discussed by the full Working Group.
+This section includes ~# recommendations for Compensation DEI best practices.
+Additional supporting information on recommendations can be found in Appendix 2.
+Except as noted, the Full CAEECC is presumed to have the decision-making authority to approve these recommendations (in a few places, the CPUC is assumed to have authority, not CAEECC).

-The Problem: Need to identify optimal and feasible funding sources and ways of delivering these financial resources to Community-Based Organizations (CBOs) and other under-resourced organizations to encourage their participation and engagement in CAEECC for the long-term.
+The Problem: Need to identify optimal and feasible funding sources and ways of delivering these financial resources to Community-Based Organizations (CBOs) and other under-resourced organizations to encourage their participation and engagement in CAEECC for the long- term.

 Current Compensation Barriers: